moguelor/rn-google-maps-challenge/README.md

 ## BONUS

--   [x] Added a smooth look an feel with animations.
+-   [x] Added a smooth look and feel with animations.
 -   [x] Added extra validations when the user is calling the api.
 -   [x] Customized the application with the splash and icons.
 -   [x] Added unit testing for some util functions.